 • Fines or penalties

-• Forced removal of outdoor seating
+• Removal of seating

 Why should I hire a consultant for outdoor dining permits?